Aquatic Science B Syllabus

 Policy for Academic Integrity

 - ACADEMIC DISHONESTY- Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
 Academic dishonesty includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination or outside of class with students who have not yet tested or turned in work.
 The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher or another supervising professional employee, taking into consideration written materials, observations, or information from students.
-Academic dishonesty will not be tolerated and will result in a zero on the assignment without the option for make-up and may include the following depending on the circumstances: parent/teacher conference and or referral to an AP.
+Academic dishonesty will not be tolerated and may result in a zero on the assignment without the option for make-up and may include parent/teacher conference.

 All assignments and Unit Materials are found on